orbs-network/orbs-spec/node-architecture/ETH-WRITER.md

 * Validator reputation: obtained from `_Committee.getAllCommitteeReputations()`, returns a list of Orbs addresses, missesReputation.
   * MissesReputation: 0 - perfect reputation, 4 (max) - malfunction validator.
-* Ethereum writer will vote unready a malfunctioning validator in about 7hrs when the VC closes empty blocks and a little over 6 hrs otherwise (calculated for committee size of 22).
+* Ethereum writer will vote unready a malfunctioning validator in about 31hrs when the VC closes empty blocks and a little over 30 hrs otherwise (calculated for committee size of 22).
-* There is a 0.15% chance of voting unready a malfunctioning validator with an invalid reputation that has since returned to a valid state.
+* A malfunctioning validator with an invalid reputation, that has returned to a valid state within 24hrs, will almost surely reset its reputation to perfect and will not be voted unready.
 * The tradeoff between network tolerance and falsely kicking out a validator can be tweaked in the future to fulfill new requirements - by lowering\increasing the `INVALID_REPUTATION_GRACE`.

 ## Gas Price On Transaction Send